Pride of Anglia

-Various English association football clubs located in East Anglia vie for being the Pride of Anglia, an unofficial title celebrated by fans of the clubs involved.
-These clubs include Cambridge United, Colchester United, Ipswich Town, Norwich City and Peterborough United—although by modern geographical reckoning, Essex is not considered part of East Anglia.
+Various English association football clubs located in the television broadcast area of East Anglia (see ITV Anglia) (this would include Norfolk, Suffolk and Cambridgeshire core that the region is named after, along with the counties of Essex, Bedfordshire and Northamptonshire who are not geographically in East Anglia) vie for being the Pride of Anglia, an unofficial title celebrated by fans of the clubs involved.
+These clubs include Cambridge United, Colchester United, Ipswich Town, Norwich City and Peterborough United.

-Currently, only Ipswich can claim their club to be the Pride of Anglia under the two most widely-regarded methods for deciding the accolade, most recent league position, and most recent result in the East Anglian derby, respectively.
+The two most widely-regarded methods for deciding the accolade, most recent league position, and most recent result in the East Anglian derby, respectively.